David Adames (Chief Operating Officer, Niagara Parks Commission)

 Janis is from Six Nations of the Grand River Mohawk Nation Turtle Clan.
 Since March 2017, she has served as the Director of Tourism & Cultural Initiatives with the Six Nations of the Grand River Development Corporation.
 Previously, she was the Executive Director of the Woodland Cultural Centre, one of the largest First n cultural centres/museums in the country.
 Janis volunteers in her community at Six Nations and in Brantford, and sits on the Board of Directors of ns such as the Brant Community Foundation, Brant Waterways Foundation and Kaha:wi Dance Theatre.

-Gordon Orr (Chief Operating Officer, Tourism Windsor Essex Pelee Island)
+Gordon Orr (Chief Executive Officer, Tourism Windsor Essex Pelee Island)

 Gordon is focused on fulfilling the mandate of Tourism Windsor Essex Pelee Island by forging partnerships through a united tourism industry.
 He successfully leads tourism professionals to capitalize on the area’s tourism assets by packaging authentic tourism experiences uncovered in the region’s areas of focus: outdoor adventure, food and drink, arts and culture, and entertainment in specific target markets.
 Prior to joining TWEPI in 2011, Gordon led the region’s former convention and visitors’ bureau as managing director.
 He’s a member of many boards and associations, including the sector advisory committee for the OTMPC, DMO council for SWOTC (RTO1), University of Windsor Alumni Board of Directors, and president of the board for Maryvale Adolescent and Family Services.